sugatmahanti/CoreBond/readme.md

 In `linear interpolation, the error is proportional to the square of the distance between the data points`, so it is important that for the government bonds(one greater than corp and one lesser than corp bond) that are selected for the linear interpolation are nearest to the each corporate bond.

+`closestBonds`
-I created the function closestBonds that return BondHolder object.
+Created the function closestBonds that return BondHolder object.
 It followed same logic as CalSpreadBenchmark function specified above.
 The time complexity for it is O(n).

 Once I have selected the nearest bonds, I used the formula: